 The # symbol is commonly called the pound sign, number sign, and yes, more recently: the hashtag (but that’s not all).

 It’s called the pound sign because the symbol comes from the abbreviation for weight, lb, or “libra pondo” literally “pound by weight” in Latin.
-When writing lb, it was not uncommon for scribes to cross the letters across the top with a line across the top, like a t.
-See the example below.
+When writing lb, it wasn’t uncommon for scribes to cross the letters across the top with a line across the top, like a t (like in these examples).

 Similar symbols appear in many other places.
 Musicians recognize # as the sharp symbol, denoting a note one half step higher.
 Copy editors see a symbol meaning “space,” as in “add a space between two sentences.”
 In computer code, the # symbol means that everything that follows is only comment, not instructions.

 Back to Top